Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/buildingexplorer/README.md

 # Building Explorer

-The Building Explorer provides a tool for users to browse the levels and sublayers of the building scene layers in a Scene.
+The Building Explorer provides a tool for browsing the levels and sublayers of building scene layers.

 ![Screenshot](screenshot.png)